DAILY DISCIPLINE #189

 2 Corinthians 5:7

-Here are the simple ABCD's of faith so that they are easy to remember:
+Here are the simple ABCD's of faith so that you can easily remember:

 B= BELIEVE God's Word by acting on it